 How to Get Around the City During Your Beverly Hills Tour

 Today, of course, things are different.
 As Angelinos languish in bumper-to-bumper traffic and dream of the public transportation enjoyed by residents of New York and San Francisco, the city has raised a few propositions to improve the rail lines but has met with little support so far.
 Hopefully, soon you may be able to visit the city and take the train everywhere, but for now, you’re better off taking your car with you.
-You can find the tour on our website or through the Action Tour Guide app, now available on iOS and Android phones.
+You can find the tour on our website.